GUNN HIGH SCHOOL STUDENT ACTIVITIES

 • Advises Board and Superintendent on student viewpoint

-• Represents the Board to SEC and the student body on issues where the Board has voiced a formal opinion or made a collective decision
+• Represents Board to SEC/student body on issues where Board has voiced a formal opinion/ made a decision

-• Informs student body on Board and district-related news and organizes student participation for Board events as needed
+• Informs student body on Board/district-related news; organizes student participation for Board events as needed

 • Advises SEC on potential actions to garner student input and involvement at all levels of administration